Active Service Bundle

 distribution

 A metric type that returns a set of values for a point in time and performs aggregation on those values before charting the points.
-Lightstep Observability supports percentile aggregation and can display the 50th, 95th, 99th, and 99.9th percentiles.
+Cloud Observability supports percentile aggregation and can display the 50th, 95th, 99th, and 99.9th percentiles.

 More...